 Bahala is a leap of faith.
-You do not say bahala na for anything you deemed unimportant.
+You do not say bahala na for anything you deem unimportant.
 You know that you’ve got to do something.

 It is not reasonable because you and those around you have not experienced it before — or because they don’t see what you see.

 None of my friends was a motivational speaker.
-None of them transitioned from being a classroom teacher to a speaker on a bigger stage.
+None of them transitioned from being classroom teachers to a speaker on a bigger stage.

 And though I had experience in speaking before huge crowds, the pressure is huge.
 I’ve got to be successful so people won’t laugh at me.
 I’ve got to do it right.

 And I was also second-guessing myself.
 Imposter syndrome is real.
 So, I hesitated somehow, though eventually, I decided to jump.